California Rents Drop Across Major Cities Except LA

 “Rent growth nationally is being diminished by lackluster demand and seasonal trends,” the online rental listing company said in its report.
 “Another factor contributing to downward pressure on rental markets is a construction boom, which in recent years has led to rising supply and vacancies.”

-Salt Lake City led all metro areas with the largest decline, where rents fell by 20.75% year-over-year.
+Salt Lake City led all metro areas with the largest year-over-year decline, with rents falling 20.75%.
 Austin (-12.5%) experienced the second-largest decline.

 Providence, Rhode Island (21.55%) and Columbus, Ohio (11.56%) saw the largest rent increases.